Yvidge/yvidge.github.io/_portfolio/Ecosystem Simulator.md

 - Working with AI and behavior trees
 - Working with EQS
 - Creating component based architecture
-- Creating UI to provide information about animal's state
+- Creating UI to provide information about an animals' state